-- Place a large skillet over medium heat on the stovetop and add a bit of olive oil.
-Add the chicken and cook it for about 4-5 minutes, searing it on each side.
-Remove it from the pan and set aside while you cook the rice.
+- Cook the chicken.
+Place a large, deep skillet or dutch oven over medium-high heat on the stovetop and add a bit of olive oil.
+Add the chicken and cook it for about 4-5 minutes, searing it on each side until the outside is a nice golden brown.
+Remove the tender chicken thighs from the pan and set aside while you cook the rice.

-- Add the rice to the pan and saute it in the oil for a few minutes before adding.
+- Saute the rice.
+Add the rice to the pan and saute it in the oil for a few minutes before adding the broth.
 Frying the rice before adding the broth again helps to reduce some of the starch, making it less sticky.
 Frying the rice also adds additional flavor.

-- Add the broth and the seared chicken to the pan, bring to a boil, then cover the pan and reduce heat to a low simmer.
+- Simmer.
+Add the chicken broth or chicken stock and the seared chicken to the pan, bring to a boil, then cover the pan and reduce heat to a low simmer.
 Cook everything for 10 minutes on the stove before adding the frozen peas, then cook for an additional 10 minutes until the broth has been fully absorbed by the rice and the peas are tender.

-- Remove the pan from heat, garnish with parsley, and serve.
+- Serve.
+Remove the pan from heat, garnish with parsley, and serve.

 What To Serve With Yellow Rice, Chicken And Peas

-This flavorful chicken recipe pairs really well with a light side, and goes great with greens!
+This flavorful chicken recipe pairs really well with a light side dish, and goes great with greens!
 Here are some nice options to serve alongside the yellow basmati rice and chicken: